lsst-dm/dm_dev_guide/services/lsst-login.rst

 .. prompt:: bash $ auto

-   ssh -L 8080:localhost:8555 -J lsst-login01.ncsa.illinois.edu lsst-devl01.ncsa.illinois.edu
+   ssh -L 8555:localhost:8555 -J lsst-login01.ncsa.illinois.edu lsst-devl01.ncsa.illinois.edu

 The ``-J lsst-login01.ncsa.illinois.edu`` parameter specifies a **jump host** which has SSH access to the destination server.

 ``localhost:8555`` is used in this example because the port is not open in ``lsst-devl01.ncsa.illinois.edu``'s firewall.

-Then open http://localhost:8080/ in your local web browser.
+Then, you could open http://localhost:8555/ in your local web browser to access the notebook.

 .. _lsst-login-forwarding-dynamic: